europace/kex-antragsstatus-api/README.md

 ### Statuswechsel with comment

-Furthermore, the status change can be provided with a comment which is displayed to the users of **Kredit**Smart in addition to the actual status change:
+Furthermore, the status change can also contain a comment which is displayed to the users of **Kredit**Smart in addition to the actual status change:

 ```json
 {